Parts of the Microscope for Kids

 ••• Comstock/Comstock/Getty Images

 Microscopes allow people to look at objects that are too small to be seen by just the human eye.
 Scientists use microscopes to collect data for experiments or to examine samples, which are sometimes called specimens.
-Knowing the parts of the microscope helps scientists get the best possible view of their specimen.
+The field of microscopy studies living things, molecules, minerals, and even individual atoms.
+Understanding the parts of a microscope helps scientists and explorers the examine the world and communicate their findings.

 Looking Through the Eyepiece